 • Mayor's Youth Partnership

-The Lake Charles Mayor's Youth Partnership is comprised of Lake Charles teens serving in an advisory capacity to Mayor Nic Hunter and the community, recommending projects, programs and activities that benefit the youth of the city.
+The Lake Charles Mayor's Youth Partnership is comprised of Lake Charles teens serving in an advisory capacity to Mayor Marshall Simien and the community, recommending projects, programs and activities that benefit the youth of the city.

 Youth Partnership members are selected from city junior and senior high schools.